-It’s said that we can tell a lot about a person by simply looking at their hands.
-Unfortunately, few of us can find the time to regularly address unruly cuticles or keep our hands properly moisturised.
+It is said you can tell a lot about a person by simply looking at their hands.
+Unfortunately, few of us can find the time to regularly address unruly cuticles or to keep our hands properly moisturised.
 And of course, there are those who struggle with the habit of nail biting.

 Thankfully, a luxurious spa manicure can improve the appearance and feel of hands and nails which are in less than perfect condition, as well as enhancing those which are already well maintained.
 A manicure is also ideal for ensuring your hands look their best for special occasions, such as a wedding or holiday.

 In this guide, we cover the different types of manicure treatments available and what you can expect during your spa treatment.
 You will also find some aftercare advice and the answers to a few manicure FAQs.

 What is a spa manicure?

 A manicure is a popular beauty treatment designed to improve - or maintain - the appearance and condition of hands and nails.
 Different tools, massage techniques and beauty lotions are used depending on the type of manicure treatment and spa venue chosen.